theropod1/R-scripts/README.md

 ###paleontology
-div_functions.R #various functions for downloading, analyzing and visualizing paleobiodiversity-related data from paleobiodb– see file for details proc_dist.R #calculate procrustes distances based on aligned procrustes coordinates in morphometric analysis
+div_functions.R #various functions for downloading, analyzing and visualizing paleobiodiversity-related data from paleobiodb– see file for details phylospindles.R #plotting function for plotting phylogeny (requires ape) with the addition of "diversity spindles" based on diversity data compiled using functinalities from div_functions.R.
+Requires viol.R  for violin plots. proc_dist.R #calculate procrustes distances based on aligned procrustes coordinates in morphometric analysis

 ###miscellaneous and plotting